pr4besh/JavaScript-Manual-For-Beginners/08-Control-Flow.md

 const result = num + str; // TypeError: can't convert 'number' to string
 ```

-- RangeError: We get this error when a value isn't in the set or range of allowed values.
+- `RangeError`: We get this error when a value isn't in the set or range of allowed values.

 ```js
 const gravity = 9.81;